thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 !!!
 Don't modify relrease right now !!!

+VMware also provide open source solution to manage kube's objects: Octant.
+Octant is able to run on your laptop, in container or as a deployment in kubernetes.
+Open a new tab in your browser and visit [Octant UI](http://octant.vmc-tanzu.io).
+Discover objects depending of deployed app in your namespace, try to interact within terminal console for nginx pods

 # Lab207: Tanzu Monitoring
 Tanzu offer prometheus/grafana to monitor k8s cluster and apps.
 There is also Tanzu Observability, SaaS solution offering monitoring/distributed tracing/correlated events.
-Let's discover how to attach a cluster to TO and look at dashboard.
+Let's give a shot to Grafana, open a new tab in browser with: [Grafana console](http://grafana.vmc-tanzu.io:3000] Use admin user with provided password in order to log on.
+Navigate to Dashboard -> Browse -> TKG Kubernetes cluster monitoring.
+Data have been scapped by prometeus and presented into dashboard by grafana.
+Tanzu Observability uses also PromQL language to create abstracted values like premetheus, you have the choice.

-# Lab208: Switching back-end VM to AWS native services
+# Lab208(optional): Switching back-end VM to AWS native services
 The goal is to replace VM database by RDS instance in aws.
 So, create your own RDS instance.
 Export/Import mariadb schema in RDS.
 Modify env file to point to RDS instance.
 Rebuild/repush/redeploy app or modify your existing running app.
 Is a big deal to use managed service in aws? what's about performance and lifecycle management?
 What's about the cost?